pcampbell42/pcampbell42/README.md

 ⌨️ Fullstack developer with a specialty in React-Redux and Ruby on Rails.<br>

-❄️ I’m currently focused on adding to [Discord but Worse](https://discord-but-worse.herokuapp.com), a clone of the browser version of Discord that I'm proud of!<br>
+❄️ I’m currently adding to [Discord but Worse](https://discord-but-worse.herokuapp.com), a clone of the browser version of Discord that I'm very proud of!<br>

 💿 Also occasionally adding to [The Factory](https://pcampbell42.github.io/the-factory/), a cyberpunk-themed dungeon crawler.